What We Do

 It is illegal for more than 3 un-related individuals to live in a dwelling unit unless the property has a rooming house license

-Citizens may call in and complain about loud noise.
-Types of noises may include loud music, air conditioners, any type
+Citizens may call in and complain about loud noise coming from a mechanical part of a building.
+Types of noises may include, air conditioners, any type

 noises (while on a public right-of-way) and disturbing of the peace issues (boisterous individuals, fighting etc.).
 Certain